Simulation of Active Soft Nets for Capture of Space Debris: Material and Methods

 \subsection{Orbital Mechanics}

-To simulate the effect of orbital mechanics, we implement the Clohessy-Wiltshire (CW) equations under the assumption of a circular reference orbit.
-Envisat orbits at an approximate altitude of $790\,km$, corresponding to a mean orbital radius $r_0 = 7{,}171\,km$, and an angular velocity $\omega = 0.0011\,rad/s$, computed from Kepler's third law.
-The CW equations describe the linearized relative dynamics in the Hill (or Local-Vertical Local-Horizontal) frame centered on Envisat:
+To simulate the effect of orbital mechanics, we implement the Yamanaka-Ankersen (YA) equations, which describe the linearized relative motion in an elliptical reference orbit.
+The YA formulation generalizes the Clohessy-Wiltshire (CW) model by accounting for the time-varying orbital radius and angular velocity \cite{yamanaka2002new}.

+Envisat orbits at an approximate altitude of $790\,km$, corresponding to a mean orbital radius $r_0 = 7{,}171\,km$.
+The orbit is nearly circular, with an eccentricity on the order of $10^{-3}$.
+Under these conditions, the YA model reduces to dynamics that are very close to the CW equations.

+The YA equations describe the relative dynamics in the Hill (Local-Vertical Local-Horizontal) frame centered on Envisat:

+where $\mu$ is the Earth's gravitational parameter, $r$ is the instantaneous orbital radius, $\dot{f}$ is the angular velocity associated with the true anomaly $f$, and $\gamma = \dot{r}/{r}$ represents the normalized radial rate induced by the orbital eccentricity.

-where $x$, $y$, and $z$ represent the relative position of the chaser with respect to Envisat in the radial, along-track, and cross-track directions, respectively.
-Since the net is simulated using point masses, the acceleration is computed for each mass considered as the chaser in the CW equations, and the equivalent force $\mathbf F_{orb}$ is computed as follows:
+The variables $x$, $y$, and $z$ denote the relative position of a point mass with respect to Envisat in the radial, along-track, and cross-track directions, respectively.
+Since the net is simulated using point masses, the YA accelerations are computed for each mass treated as a chaser body.
+The equivalent orbital force is therefore defined as